physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

     title= "Poincaré Plot"
     id="PP-1"
     no_shadow = true
-    caption="
-    A Poincaré plot showing IBI<sub>n</sub> vs IBI<sub>n+1</sub> points.
+    caption="A Poincaré plot showing IBI<sub>n</sub> vs IBI<sub>n+1</sub> points.
 Heart rate accelerations are plotted in pink, while decelerations are plotted in aquamarine.
-The ellipses represent 1, 2 and 3 times SD1 and SD2; i.e., the spread perpendicular to and along the identity line.
+The ellipses represent 1, 2 and 3 times SD1 and SD2; i.e., the spread perpendicular to and along the identity line." %}
-    " %}

 ---